Leadership Writing Prompts and Topic Ideas— Some kids are born natural leaders, and others are more comfortable following along with the crowd.

-Leadership Writing Prompts— Some kids are born natural leaders, and others are more comfortable following along with the crowd.
-But whether your students prefer to take charge or listen to instructions—and whether or not they already think they know which category they fall into—it’s still a good idea to encourage each child in your class to work on his or her leadership skills.
+Whether your students prefer to take charge or listen to instructions—and whether or not they already think they know which category they fall into—it’s still a good idea to encourage each child in your class to work on increasing their awareness of their leadership skills.

 Leadership Writing Prompt Ideas for Kids